wdporter/i-am-that-ebook/src/83-the-true-guru/readme.md

 <p><b>M:</b> This is the heart of the matter.
 As long as you believe that only
 the outer world is real, you remain its slave.
-To become free, your attention must be drawn to the ‘I am’, the witness.
+To become free, your attention must be drawn to the “I am”, the witness.
 Of course, the knower and the known are one, not two; but to break the spell of the known, the knower must be brought to the forefront.
 Neither is primary; both are reflections in memory of the ineffable experience, ever-new and ever-now, untranslatable, quicker